Grow your firm, improve your revenue, go global

 My Client Roster

-The Eastern Caribbean Supreme Court (Skobelev v Sophiatown, retained for Renova & Vekselberg v Abyzov), the Courts of Switzerland (most recently in EBRD v Abramovich and GazpromNeft – in French); the Supreme Court of Gibraltar, the High Court of Justice of the Isle of Man, the Law Society and the Bar Council of England and Wales.
+The Eastern Caribbean Supreme Court (Skobelev v Sophiatown, retained for Renova & Vekselberg v Abyzov), the Courts of Switzerland (most recently in EBRD v Abramovich and GazpromNeft – in French); the Supreme Court of Gibraltar, the High Court of Justice of the Isle of Man, the Supreme Court of California, the Law Society and the Bar Council of England and Wales.

 Law firms such as Allen & Overy, Clifford Chance, Akin Gump, Skadden Arps, Linklaters, Freshfields Bruckhaus Deringer, Quinn Emanuel, Latham & Watkins, Cleary Gottlieb, Davis Polk & Wardwell, White & Case, Hogan Lovells, Herbert Smith Freehills, Mishcon de Reya, Norton Rose Fulbright, Debevoise & Plimpton, Covington & Burling, Withers, Baker & McKenzie, Hughes Fowler Carruthers, Farrer & Co, Bryan Cave Leighton Paisner, Bär & Karrer, Lévy Kaufmann-Kohler, Charles Russell Speechlys, Taylor Wessing, and many others.